liferay/liferay-docs/develop/tutorials/articles/320-wysiwyg-editors/04-alloy-editor/01-adding-buttons-to-the-alloyeditor/00-adding-buttons-to-the-alloy-editor-intro.markdown

 that modify the editor's behavior (excluding UI modifications) can also be passed down through this configuration object as well.

-The `com.liferay.docs.my.button` module is used as an example throughout these tutorials.
-If you want to use it as a starting point for your own custom configuration, or follow along with the tutorials, you can download the module's zip file from the
+The `com.liferay.docs.my.button` module is the example throughout these tutorials.
+If you want to use it as a starting point for your own configuration or follow along with the tutorials, you can download the module's zip file from the
 [Github repo](https://github.com/liferay/liferay-docs/tree/master/develop/tutorials/code/osgi/modules/com.liferay.docs.my.button).